mhweiner/brek/README.md

     - Make sure you're calling `brek load-config` or `loadConfig(): Promise<void>` before app startup
     - Restart your app to clear cache in memory

-# Support, feedback, and contributions
+---

+## Contributing

-- Star this repo if you like it!
+- ⭐ Star this repo if you like it!
-- Submit an [issue](https://github.com/mhweiner/brek/issues) with your problem, feature request or bug report
+- 🐛 Open an [issue](https://github.com/mhweiner/tiny-pg-builder/issues) for bugs or suggestions.
-- Issue a PR against `main` and request review.
-Make sure all tests pass and coverage is good.
+- 🤝 Submit a PR to `main` — all tests must pass.

-- Write about this project in your blog, tweet about it, or share it with your friends!
+---

-# Why is it called brek?
+## Why is it called brek?

 **Brek** stands for **B**locking **R**esolution of **E**nvironment **K**eys.
 TBH, it just sounded cool and was available on NPM 😄.

+---

-# Sponsorship
+# Sponsors
 <br>
 <picture>
     <source srcset="docs/aeroview-white.svg" media="(prefers-color-scheme: dark)">